fenago/katacoda-scenarios/apache-kafka/apache-kafka-producer-consumer/steps/3/text.md

 Is it possible to only manage (create, modify, or destroy) brokers through programming?
 No, we can also manage the topics.
 The topics can also be created through the command line.
 Kafka has pre-built utilities to manage brokers as we already saw and to manage topics, as we will see next.

 To create a topic called amazingTopic in our running cluster, use the following command:

-Copy
-> <confluent-path>/bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic amazingTopic
+`~/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic amazingTopic`{{execute}}

 The output should be as follows:

 Copy